A crash guide!

 - We moved (May 2018) to flat hierarchy, removing people leads in an effort called Project Flatten, which aimed to reduce arbitrary hierarchy and centralisation.

-- In the new GmbH 2.0 world, people leads will be making a return.
-People leads will be responsible for a team's headcount, budget, expense approvals, and deliverables.
+- In the new GmbH 2.0 world, people leads made a return for swarms and teams.
+People leads are responsible for a team's headcount, budget, expense approvals, and deliverables.

 How does career progression here work?

 In the absence of upwards promotions, we think of career progression as lateral skills and experiences gained.
-We are supportive of contributors attending conferences, taking courses, and buying books to chart their own learning curve.
-We’re also open to organising and investing in training and resources that contributors feel would be worthwhile, so do let People Ops know what you would like to see.
+We're open to organising and investing in training and resources that contributors feel would be worthwhile, so do let People Ops know what you would like to see.

 As visibility is very important, be sure to share your work often & participate in relevant discussions - including non-Status-owned platforms